-Your checklist for choosing your Building Information Modeling (BIM) solution.
+Your checklist for choosing your Building Information Modelling (BIM) solution.

 Choosing BIM software is a crucial factor in your company's competitiveness.
 Whether you're transitioning from 2D to 3D / BIM or want to replace an existing software, choosing a BIM solution has far-reaching consequences for your processes, projects and success.
 There are a number of common criteria that you should consider when choosing a BIM solution and questions that each provider should answer.
 We have summarized a checklist with the most important points for you.